Jeevarani Kurukulasuriya: Personal life

 Jeevarani was born on 2 December 1941 in Aluthgama, Kalutara as the eldest of the family.
 Her father was Kurukulasuriyage Venus Anthony Fernando.
 When three years old, Jeevarani used to dance, sing lullabies, poems and do various mimics in front of parents and relatives.
 She completed education from Good Shepherd Convent, Colombo and Good Shepherd Convent, Kotahena.

 She has three younger sisters - Shirani, Janaki and Menik, all are actresses.
-She also has one brother, Vivek, who currently lives in Austarlia.
+She also has one brother, Vivek, who currently lives in Australia.
 Shirani got the opportunity to act with Jeevarani in the film Ranmuthu Duwa.
 Janaki got the opportunity to play with sister in the film Sasaraka Hati.
-Youngest sister, Menik is a popular actress acted in many commercial films including, Ahas Gawwa, Biththi Hathara and Nommara 17.
+Youngest sister, Menik is a popular actress who acted in many commercial films including, Ahas Gawwa, Biththi Hathara and Nommara 17.

 Jeevarani is married to Lanka Wijeratne, who is a doctor.
 They married in 1968.
 They moved to Australia after spending five years of marriage in Sri Lanka.
 The couple has three daughters - Sajeewani, Senani and Lankangani.
 Elder daughter, Sanjeewani is a nutritionist and a first-class singer.
 Younger daughters are doctors.
 Lankangani is married to entrepreneur Nalaka Edirisinghe.
 Nalaka is the son of media personality Soma Edirisinghe.
 Senani is also a singer and released her first solo track in 2016.